 Refinements to the methods employed by Wong, Zhan, and Mutter (2005) are noted below.
-The measures developed for 2000 were compared with the corresponding measures developed when 1997 data was used in the study noted previously and measures developed for 1997 and 2003.
-All measures are consistent.
+The measures developed for 2003 were compared with the corresponding measures developed when 1997 data was used in the study noted previously.
+Measures across the two time periods are consistent.